New Research: Localization Important for Successful Global E-Commerce

 • Other factors that influence consumers’ online shopping behaviour are Privacy, payment methods, delivery and customs.
 Egyptian and Turkish participants, for example, were most hesitant to enter personal information.

-DePalma believes that the data from the report shows that localization is a must for companies that wish to sell their products worldwide.
+DePalma believes that the data from the report shows that localisation is a must for companies that wish to sell their products worldwide.
 Not only is localization vital for a good user experience, it will also spark a brand dialogue with the consumer.

 So, how does your website look now?
 What potential could it release being translated and localized for a foreign audience?